Alaskan River Slab

 Project Challenges and Lessons Learned:

-This has been my most "artsy" project to date I would say.
-There was very little planning upfront, I kind of just jumped right in.
-I started with the figurines.
-I was running out of time before Christmas and and knew there needed to be a home for them.
-I started brainstorming but struggled imagining what that would look like.
-I kept making compromises because Christmas was right around the corner.
-I had some visions (not involving rivers yet) and not enough time to execute.
-I did not want to compromise the end result so I turned the project into a 2 part gift.
+This has been my most "artsy" project to date.
+There was not as much upfront planning as I normally would do.
+I started with the figurines and knew there needed to be a home for them - but I was running out of time before Christmas.
+I brainstormed but struggled to envision the final look.
+I had some ideas (not involving rivers yet) but not enough time to execute.
+With Christmas approaching, I kept trying to make compromises for the worse.
+I wanted something I could be proud of so I pumped the brakes and turned the project into a two part gift.
 I am glad I did this.

 I did a really thorough job sanding this slab.
-I researched sandpaper, got some proper 3M Cubitron and really took my time with this one.
-Consistency is really important.
+In all of my research and practice so far, I think one of the biggest levers you have is the quality of the sand paper itself.
+Pick up some proper 3M Cubitron - it is worth the investment.
+Consistent pressure and a good dust vacuum are also important.
 Use a light pencil marking on your sanding surface to ensure everything is being sanded down evenly.
 Take multiple passes at the same grit if necessary to remove blemishes and scratch marks.
 Do not skip a grit number.
 There are plenty of articles and YouTube videos on this stuff, I am not reinventing the wheel.
 But this project was proof that good sanding technique pays off.
 This was my best finish yet.

 Lastly, the river.
 We all know that water + wood = bad.
-You can get swelling, warping, and other movement.
-This was really scary for me because after all that work I would hate to see this thing turn into a potato chip.
-I must confess, this was the one time I have used epoxy resin.
-I just could not come up with another way to protect the wood.
-There was some iteration to this design though.
-My first attempt was to only apply the resin in the river bed area and the rest of the slab was oil finished.
-I also directly fed the copper pipe up through the slab without a proper seal.
-After a few weeks I started to see some slab movement.
-It wasn't catastrophic but it gave me some anxiety.
-I drained everything and let it dry.
-After about a week the slab returned to its neutral position.
-I kept a close eye on things and found that the movement was only a few millimeters and then it would stop so not really a big deal.
-Overtime this became worse though and I decided to stop, let it dry out and come up with some ideas on how to improve the design.
-I had 2 theories.
+You can get swelling, warping, and mold growth.
+This was scary - I would hate to see this thing turn into a potato chip.
+I must confess, this was the one time I have used epoxy resin as I could not come up with another way to protect the wood.
+Initially, I only applied resin to the riverbed area, with the rest of the slab finished in oil.
+I also fed the copper pipe directly through the slab without a proper seal.
+After a few weeks I noticed some slab movement.
+It was not catastrophic but gave me anxiety.
+I drained everything, let it dry, and after about a week the slab returned to its neutral position.
+The movement was minimal but worsened over time so I stopped, let it dry out again, and brainstormed design improvements.
+I had two theories.

-The first was simply water ingress.
-There were a few points along the river bed where the epoxy seal could have been improved.
-The biggest issue was right around the copper pipe going into the slab.
-There was also a chance of water coming in from the bottom after it flows into the copper funnel.
-The second theory was humidity/water vapor coming in from the bottom of the slab since the tub of water was below.
+The first theory was simply water ingress.
+There were a few points along the river bed where the epoxy seal could have been improved, especially around the copper pipe going into the slab.
+There was also a chance of water clinging to the bottom surface as it flowed into the funnel.
+The second theory was a build up of humidity underneath the slab since the tub of water was below.

-For theory 1 I improved the epoxy sealing on the river bed with a second layer, paying close attention to any holes I may have missed the first time.
+To reduce the change of water ingress I improved the epoxy sealing on the river bed with a second layer, paying close attention to any holes or cracks I may have missed the first time.
 I also applied a thin layer of epoxy just underneath the funnel on the bottom side.
-I could have applied it to a larger area underneath (or even the entire area) but again, trying to minimize epoxy usage.
-For theory 2 I purchased an "ultra quiet" 12V gaming computer fan and positioned it close to the water tub right at the funnel point.
-This would extract any water vapor in the air before it has a change to absorb into the slab keeping it nice and dry.
-It's a little more noisy then the aquarium pump but still completely reasonable.
+For theory two I purchased an "ultra quiet" 12V gaming computer fan and positioned it near the water tub right at the funnel point.
+This would extract any water vapor before it has a chance to absorb into the slab.
+It is a little more noisy then the aquarium pump but still completely reasonable.

-I am happy to report that so far the testing for this is looking really promising.
-Absolutely no movement after a week of usage.
+I am happy to report that testing results look promising so far.
+There has been no movement after a week of usage.
 Before there was obvious movement after 24 hours.

 Technical Details